-Only students of Lowell High School and their parents may attend school-sponsored dances and/or activities.
-A student may bring a guest to these events if they sign a guest pass and turn it in 7 days in advance, and obtain administrative approval.
+A student may bring a guest to these events if they sign a guest pass and turn it in 7 days in advance and obtain administrative approval.
 Guests must be within the age span of the students involved in the activity.
 Junior High school students may not be guests at High School dances.
 High School students may not attend Junior High dances.

 The rules of good conduct and grooming shall be observed for school dances and social events.
 Guests will be expected to observe the same rules as students attending the events.
 The person inviting the guest will share responsibility for the conduct of the guest.
-A student attending a dance or social event may be asked to sign out when leaving before the end of the activity.
 Anyone leaving before the official end of the activity will not be readmitted.